Transport properties of hybrid single-bilayer graphene interfaces in magnetic field

 \section{Introduction}

 Graphene is a two-dimensional, single-layer sheet of carbon atoms arranged in a hexagonal lattice structure \cite{A. K. Geim}.
 It is the thinnest, strongest, and most conductive material known to science, with exceptional mechanical, electrical, and thermal properties.
 Graphene has sparked widespread advancements in various disciplines due to its potential applications \cite{A. K. Geim, K.S.
 Novoselov, R.R.
 Nair, M.I.
 Katsnelson, O. Klein}.
 Bilayer graphene (BLG) is a material composed of two layers of graphene sheets stacked on top of each other.
-The two layers are separated by a small interlayer distance $\gamma_{1}$, and can exhibit different electronic properties depending on the stacking order.
+The two layers are separated by a small {interlayer hopping $\gamma_{1}$}, and can exhibit different electronic properties depending on the stacking order.
 When the two graphene layers are aligned in the same direction, with their atoms directly on top of each other, it is called AA-BLG.
 This results in perfect lattice symmetry, which gives rise to a special electronic band structure that depends on the interlayer spacing \cite{J.-K. Lee, J. Borysiuk, Z. Liu}.
 Another interesting stacking is AB-BLG.
-In the AB-BLG configuration, the atoms in the two layers are not aligned with each other, leading to a slight variation in the electronic properties of the bilayer compared to single-layer graphene (SLG).
-This results in the opening of a band gap in the electronic structure, which can be tuned by applying an external electric field \cite{W. Zhang}.
+In the AB-BLG configuration, the atoms in the two layers are not aligned with each other, leading to a slight variation in the electronic properties of the bilayer compared to single-layer graphene (SLG). {Indeed, in the absence of an electric field, the electronic structure of the material remains gapless at the K and K' points.
+The opening of a band gap occurs when an external electric field is applied, allowing for tunability of the electronic properties \cite{W. Zhang}.